Introduction

 UI / Prototyping

 Finally, using our design system, we were able to very rapidly build out a UI based prototype which included interactions.
-Again, through discovery and exploration we constantly had to loop back through the user flows and wireframes to ensure we were aligned in our thinking, approach and delivery.
+Again, through discovery and exploration we continually iterated the user flows and wireframes to ensure we were aligned in our thinking, approach and delivery.

 ↑ Proposed new free trial journey shown as interactive prototype.
 Click on play to view.